-Cherubs Cave is not a popular dive site near Brisbane.
-Yet, it’s one of the best diving spots in the Moreton Bay that has stayed a hidden gem only explored by local, reckless scuba divers.
+Cherubs Cave is not a famous dive site near Brisbane.
+Yet, it’s one of the best diving spots in Moreton Bay that has stayed a hidden gem only explored by local, daring scuba divers.

-Why is Cherubs Cave for reckless scuba divers?
+Why is Cherubs Cave for daring scuba divers?

 Cherubs Cave is located on the other eastern side of Moreton Island.
-It means that you have to cross the pass between Stradbroke Island and Moreton Island to get there and it can be full on especially if it’s windy.
-It’s a long way by boat and whether you launch from Stradbroke Island, the Sunshine Coast or from Brisbane, you sign for a full day out.
-Most divers will then prefer to dive one of the many other diving spots in the area that can be as good and easier to reach, such as the reputed Flinders Reef and the dive sites near Stradbroke Island.
+It means that you have to cross the pass between Minjerribah (Stradbroke Island) and Moreton Island to get there and it can be full-on especially if it’s windy.
+It’s a long way by boat and whether you launch from Minjerribah (Stradbroke Island), the Sunshine Coast or from Brisbane, you sign for a full day out.
+Most divers will then prefer to dive one of the many other diving spots in the area that can be as good and easier to reach, such as the reputed Flinders Reef and the dive sites near Minjerribah (Stradbroke Island).

 In winter, scuba divers go to Cherubs Cave to see the placid and friendly Grey Nurse Sharks.
 But the passage between Moreton and Stradbroke Islands is also known for being a zone where bull sharks love cruising.
 Great White Sharks and Tiger Sharks are also known to be around, although they are almost never seen.
 It can feel weird to be briefed on how to react if a curious shark with a bad reputation comes to have a look at you.
 And not every scuba diver would enjoy the idea as some choose naively to forget about it.